 My first few hours in Hungary were an adventure in itself.
-You see, Budapest’s airport is lies well outside the city limits.
+You see, Budapest’s airport lies well outside the city limits.
 There are many ways to get to the city centre but the easiest, and perhaps the quickest, way is the train.
-Unfortunately I didn’t know that and in a hurry, climbed onto a rickety old bus outside the airport terminal building.
+Unfortunately, I didn’t know that and in a hurry, climbed onto a rickety old bus outside the airport terminal building.
 According to the map on the bus, my stop was the last.
 I asked the driver how much was the fare.
 He obviously didn’t understand a word that I had said and looked perplexed.
 I tried again.
 No response.
-Eventually he gestured to get out of his way.
+Eventually, he gestured to get out of his way.
 So I went and sat down at the back thinking that I had managed to snag a free bus ride.

 And what a bus ride it was.
 It took an hour and a half long through the many neighbourhoods on the outskirts of Budapest to arrive at a stop for the Budapest metro.
 Another 20 minutes later, I finally made it to the city centre.
-From the moment I stepped out of the underground station, everything just took my breathe away.
+From the moment I stepped out of the underground station, everything just took my breath away.

 There are so many attractions in Budapest and most of them feature on UNESCO’s list of World Heritage sites.
 The city, although big, is littered with historical monuments, buildings of great significance and world heritage sites.
 The city’s attractions are larger than life.
 I felt so small walking along the banks of the Danube, looking at the bridges and the Buda Castle.
 If there is one feeling that comes back to me time and time again while reminiscing about my time in Budapest, it is a feeling of absolute awe!

 My hotel was on the Pest side of the city next to the Erzsébet bridge, and I personally think it was an amazing location.
 For those unaware, the capital city of Hungary is an amalgamation of three cities – Buda, Óbuda (on the west bank) and Pest (on the east bank) – that united in 1873.